Better-Boy/PaperSense/README.md

 - 🗃️ **Support for multiple vector bases**: This app has support for chromaDB and pgVector.
 Enable them at the config file.
 - 📝 **AI based paper summary**: Summarize lengthly papers to a few words
 - 🪄 **AI based idea generation**: Generate futuristic ideas derived from a research paper
+- **Periodic Evaluation**: Periodic evaluations are run to check the accuracy of the semantic search engine
 ---

 ## 🛠️ Tech Stack